nstanford5/ERC20/ERC20.md

   V.totalSupply.set(() => totalSupply);
 ```

 Next we'll create the maps that hold balances and allowances for transfer.
 Then we'll set the `Deployer` balance to the token supply.
+As this DApp has been designed we will use the `balances` map as our database of ownership.

 ```js
   const balances = new Map(Address, UInt);
   const allowances = new Map(Tuple(Address, Address), UInt);